bskinn/sphobjinv/doc/source/index.rst

 The package is configured for use both as a :doc:`command-line script <cmdline>` and as a :doc:`Python package <api>`.

+Installing the optional dependency |python-Levenshtein|_ substantially accelerates the the "suggest" functionality; see :doc:`here <levenshtein>` for more information.

 The project source repository is on GitHub: `bskinn/sphobjinv
 <https://www.github.com/bskinn/sphobjinv>`__.